Vejron/kanbanista/src/tutorial/part-4-crud.md

 ## Conclusion

 We have added the ability to create, update, and delete tasks in our application.
-We have also added some basic validation to the `TaskView` to ensure that the user cannot add a task without a title.
-In the next section, we will modify the persistance layer to use the browser's local storage to persist the tasks. and then finally make it multiplayer by adding a real backend.
+In the next section, we will modify the persistance layer to use the browser's local storage to persist the tasks between reloads and then finally make it **multiplayer** by adding a "real" backend.